REPORT – Restore USB Access on a Windows 10 VM – v1.1.0

 • Check file system health using Windows Event Viewer logs

-This ensures that data transfers using external storage happen on a stable and verified system.
+This ensures that data transfers using external storage occur on a stable and verified system.

 1.2 Technical Task / Troubleshooting Process